cse163/book/book_source/source/module-6-efficiency/lesson-18-memory/computer-memory.md

         print('Currently have', len(dogs), 'dogs')
 ```

-Notice this program crashes with this message `signal 9 (SIGKILL - Killed)` .
-This is a special message from the operating system saying it killed our Python program since it was using too much memory!

 A natural question is, who would ever make this many objects?
 You would!
 Your HW4 makes a TON of `Document` objects inside the `SearchEngine` (and those `Documents` have data structures that store values).
-Notice we only provided a file called `small-wiki` on Ed, because if you used the full Wikipedia dataset on Ed it would cause Ed to crash for the same reason!

-One thing that most modern programming languages implement is a **garbage collector** .
+One thing that most modern programming languages implement is a **garbage collector**.
 A garbage collector is a process that runs behind-the-scenes that cleans up old objects that are no longer being referenced.
 This means any objects you made as local variables in a method will eventually be cleaned up automatically after that function has ended.